When it comes to adding some sizzle to your marriage, nothing beats writing a romantic love letter the good old-fashioned way.

 You may be thinking, “Okay.
 I’m in love, and I can write, but how can I write a good romantic love letter?“

 Well, here’s the good news.
-It’s possible for you to write an awesome romantic love letter by following 7 simple rules.
+It’s possible for you to write a romantic love letter by following 7 simple love letter rules.

 Rules?
 Rules?!!
 Calm down.
 There’s no need to panic..these rules are easy to master.